 Download the first 30 pages for free HERE.

-Future Girl explores Deaf identity, peak oil and the coronavirus-like chaos it could create, as well as self-expression through art journaling.
+Future Girl / The Words in My Hands explores Deaf identity, peak oil and the coronavirus-like chaos it could create, as well as self-expression through art journaling.

-To make the most out of Future Girl, visit my FUTURE GIRL RESOURCES, where you‘ll find further exploration of the book’s themes and teachers’ notes.
+To make the most out of the book, visit my FUTURE GIRL RESOURCES, where you‘ll find further exploration of the book’s themes and teachers’ notes.

 ALREADY READ THE BOOK?